tillbiskup/evedata/docs/architecture.rst

          This is rather complicated, but probably possible by looking at the different HDF5 datasets where present -- although this would require reading the *data* of the HDF5 datasets if corresponding datasets are available in the "averagemeta" or/and "standarddev" group to check for changes in these data.

+        Separating the data is but only necessary if correspnding datasets are available in the "averagemeta" or/and "standarddev" groups. *I.e.*, loading the data needs only to happen once this condition is met.
+However, as soon as this condition is met, data for legacy files need to be loaded to separate the data into separate datasets and not to have the surprise afterwards when first accessing the presumably single detector channel to all of a sudden have it split into several datasets.

       #. sensibly naming the resulting multiple datasets.

-      For the latter, the easiest solution would be to suffix an incrementing integer number for each individual detector channel.
-However: suffix *all* channel datasets if the channel got redefined, or only starting with the second?
+         Generally, the same strategy as proposed for the new eveH5 scheme should be used here, *i.e.* suffixing the average and interval detector channels with the scan module ID.
+Given that one and the same channel can only be used once in a scan module, this should be unique.
+The type of detector channel can be deduced from the class type.

+Some comments (not discussions any more, though):

+* MonitorData with more than one value per time

+  MonitorData should have only one value per time, although it can currently not completely be excluded that the same value is monitored multiple times, most probably resulting in identical values at identical times, see `#7688, note-11 <https://redmine.ahf.ptb.de/issues/7688#note-11>`_.
+However, this should be regarded as a bug (and if actually occuring in an eveH5 file, treated in some deterministic way).
+A special case are monitor data occurring before starting the actual scan, as these all get the special timestamp ``-1``, see `#7688, note-10 <https://redmine.ahf.ptb.de/issues/7688#note-10>`_

+* Values of MonitorData

+  MonitorData can have textual (non-numeric) values.
+This should not be too much of a problem given that numpy can handle string arrays (though <v2.0 only fixed-size string values, AFAIK, with v2.0 not yet released, as of 2024-04-04).

+* raw (*i.e.* individual) values of AverageChannelData and IntervalChannelData

+  Currently, the measurement program only collects the average values in both cases.
+However, there is the frequent request to collect the raw values as well.
+The data structure already supports this.
+Given that the overarching idea of the evefile subpackage is to *faithfully* represent the eveH5 file contents, it seems not sensible to map the "fake" average detector channel saving each individual value using MPSKIP to this detector channel type, though.
+This should probably rather be done in the mapping later on and towards the dataset subpackage.

 * References to external data/files

   There are measurements where for a given position count spectra (1D) or entire images (2D) are recorded.
 At least for the latter, the data usually reside in external files.
 Currently, the file name (including the full path, starting with which version of the eveH5 schema?) is stored as value in the dataset in these cases.
 For a discussion, see `#7732 <https://redmine.ahf.ptb.de/issues/7732>`_.

   Generally, spectra (1D data per position count) contained within an eveH5 file in the "arraydata" group are modelled as ``ArrayChannelData``, with the ``_data`` attribute being a 2D numpy array.
 In case of storing images (2D data per position count), these data are modelled as ``AreaChannelData``, with the ``_data`` attribute being either a list of 2D/3D numpy arrays (containing the image data for one or different channels), a numpy array of arrays, or a 3D/4D array.

   While for a usual HDF5 dataset, the ``DataImporter`` object contains the eveH5 filename and dataset path for accessing the data, in case of external data, it contains a list of external filenames/references.

 metadata module